 The principal spillway is comprised of a 2.5-foot by 5-foot reinforced concrete drop inlet box with an approximately 70-foot long, 24-inch diameter CCFRPM outlet pipe located near the center of the dam.
+The 24-inch CCFRPM pipe is slip lined within the original 42-inch CMP.
+Four anti-seep collars were constructed along the pipe with 10-foot spacing downstream of the drop inlet structure.
 The outlet pipe discharges into an armored channel consisting of a short CMP section at the upstream end followed by gabion mattresses.
 The auxiliary spillway is a 108-foot-wide open channel constructed on fill and lined with gravel and riprap located adjacent and to the left of the principal spillway.